 In addition to that original programming, you’ll find a bunch of TV shows and movies that were popular back in the day.

 Don’t expect full seasons of those hit TV shows.
-For example, I saw about 10 episodes of “Seinfeld,” the second season of “Who’s the Boss?” and only a handful of “Community” episodes.
+For example, I saw two seasons of “The Facts of Life,” four seasons of “Roseanne” and the first two seasons of “Dr. Ken.”

 - The Oath